railsmechanic/sitemaped/README.md

 ~~~

 ### Check whether an URL is covered by the sitemap
-To check for an URL covered by the sitemap use
+To check whether an URL is covered by the sitemap use
 ~~~ruby
 require 'sitemaped'